 Such coverage changes every year, so either you re-memorize the updated numbers or try to store such important coverage information at a central and easily accessible place.
 When in dire need, we tend to forget the essentials.

 (See also – 5 Steps to fix financial failures)

 Talk to your financial planner on your emergency fund need, talk to your lawyer and discuss the possibility of a lawsuit against you, check if your professional insurance is sufficient.
 Talk to experts and determine your bail out options, chalk out alternative housing arrangement plan in case of a natural calamity.

 Your financial planner and investment advisors should be able to tell you about alternate investment options and the nature of your investment liquidity, in case you need cash urgently.

-Be updated with what’s happening around you, at your work and in the economy.
-Always up-skill yourself, have a strong network of friends and well wishers.
+Be updated on what’s happening around you, at your work and in the economy.
+Always up-skill yourself, have a strong network of friends and well-wishers.
 Create and maintain strong contact, you never know when someone might be of help when you are looking for a job!

 Lastly and most importantly, talk to you partner and other family members and make them aware of your alternative financial plan.

 Readers, do you have your financial backup plan?
 If not, try to have one as early as possible.